 Quick Download - Taranaki Basin Fact Sheet

 The Company’s near-term objective is to increase production and cash flow while reducing exploration expenses.
 To achieve this objective, NZEC is focused on production and exploration opportunities on its newly acquired petroleum mining licenses.
 The newly acquired Tariki, Waihapa and Ngaere petroleum licenses (collectively the "TWN Licenses") have a history of production, with 27 wells drilled by previous operators and more than 23 million barrels of oil produced historically from the Tikorangi formation.
 NZEC's review of seismic and well log data, which was corroborated independently by Deloitte LLP, identified remaining oil reserves that could be accessed from existing wells.
-Immediately upon closing the acquisition, NZEC commenced the work required to reactivate oil production in six wells using an existing gas lift system.
+Immediately upon closing the acquisition, NZEC reactivated oil production in six wells using an existing gas lift system.
+NZEC continues to identify additional production opportunities from existing wells and expects nine wells on the TWN Licenses to be producing by the end of Q2-2014.
 NZEC is also advancing a number of new commercial opportunities to use the Waihapa Production Station to its full potential and maximize facility revenues, while ensuring that NZEC’s gas and associated natural gas liquids production can be efficiently delivered to market.

-Next steps on the TWN Licenses include installing high volume pumps on producing wells to increase daily production, and to re-enter a number of existing wells to recomplete in the shallower Mt.
+Next steps on the TWN Licenses include installing high volume pumps on producing wells to increase daily production, and re-entering a number of existing wells to recomplete in the shallower Mt.
 Messenger formation.
-Recompletion of these wells would be significantly less expensive and faster than drilling new wells, and successful discoveries could be quickly tied in to the Waihapa Production Station using existing oil and gas gathering pipelines.
+Recompletion of these wells should be significantly less expensive and faster than drilling new wells, and successful discoveries could be tied in to the Waihapa Production Station using existing oil and gas gathering pipelines.
 The Company also plans to drill a Mt.
-Messenger well on the Alton Permit in Q1-2014, and will drill new Tikorangi and Mt.
-Messenger targets on the TWN Licenses in 2014, prioritizing targets that can be accessed from existing drill pads with surface infrastructure.
+Messenger well on the Alton Permit in 2014, and expects to drill new Tikorangi and Mt.
+Messenger targets on the TWN Licenses in future exploration programs, prioritizing targets that can be accessed from existing drill pads with surface infrastructure.

 The Taranaki is New Zealand’s sole oil and natural gas producing basin, accounting for 100% of the country’s current volumes of approximately 130,000 boe/day (55,000 barrels/day of crude oil and 460 mmcf/day of natural gas).
 The Taranaki Basin has been producing since 1934 when the first well came on-stream near New Plymouth.
 Average per-well productivity of approximately 325 boe/d in the Taranaki Basin is many times the North American average.
 NZEC’s permits are surrounded by oil discoveries to the north, south and west, with multiple pools collectively producing approximately 18,000 boe/d.
 This region offers immense opportunities for further exploration and development.
 There have been less than 500 wells drilled since 1950, virtually all of which relied on older technology (vertical wells completed without hydraulic fracturing) and conventional exploration ideas (sandstone reservoirs with structural traps).
 Until recently, substantial prospective lands remained unallocated and unexplored.